Skip to main content

 What is your timeframe for starting a family?

-This may depend on how old you are and what goals you want to accomplish before becoming parents.
-Adding someone new to your family is a big decision and a significant financial commitment, so think it through carefully.
+This may depend on your age and the goals you want to accomplish before becoming parents.
+Adding someone new to your family is a big decision and a significant financial commitment, so think about it and plan carefully.

 When we have a family, will we both continue to work?